Common Eye Conditions & Vision Problems | EMME Visioncare

 Eye Focusing Issues

-Refractive errors arise from the misfocusing of light in the eye.
-Below are the four most common causes of refractive errors — all of which can be corrected by our optometrist with prescription glasses or contact lenses, so you can see clearly again.
+Refractive errors happen when the eye can't focus light sharply onto the retina, usually because of its length or shape.
+They're the most common reason for blurred vision — and the good news is they're highly correctable.
+Below are the four most common types of refractive error, all of which our optometrists can correct with prescription glasses or contact lenses so you can see clearly again.

 Myopia